 - Take the PSAT: The PSAT is usually given in school on a Wednesday morning in mid-October.

-- Attend College Information Sessions at Robinson: Find out about these through your Edsby account.
+- Attend College Information Sessions at Robinson: Find out about these through your Naviance account.
 September, October, and November are the months that most college representatives visit Robinson.

 - Attend a Spanish-speaking meeting about college (PASOS), if appropriate.

 - Investigate Scholarships: Continue to explore scholarship opportunities through the Bright Futures program at www.floridastudentfinancialaid.org and other websites that are listed on Hillsborough County Public Schools’ website: www.scholarships.com, www.fastweb.com, and other federal and local websites with information www.studentaid.ed.gov, www.sdhc.k12.fl.us/portals/students.asp.